gferreira/xTools4/docs/_reference/variable/measurements.md

 ------------

 - using table cell colors for validation
-- treshold values for parent, font, and default values
+- threshold values for parent, font, and default values
 - loading of default font
 -->